 Of course, I’m not rich.

-However, there is such a house on the other side of the main street, which is known as ‘the river’ because when it rains the water is channeled along it.
+However, there is such a house on the other side of the main street, which is known as ‘the river’ because when it rains the water is channelled along it.
 It’s got a gorgeous view as it’s propped up on the hill.
 The village where I live sits between mountains overlooking the Mediterranean.
-Further more, if you look towards the village, you have the church and the town hall.
+If you look towards the village, you have the church and the town hall.

 The owners began restoration, but unfortunately (or not so unfortunately) the banks made some mistakes and the economy stumbled.
 Lack of funds brought progress to a halt.
 The story could end there.
 An abandoned house looking out over the sea from behind locked gates, suggestive of a fairy tale or a tale of horror.